What is Yoga ?

 4.Chose your Style of Yoga.

 There are various styles so find one that meets your goals and unique abilities.
 You can modify and customize any pose, exercise or Yoga form to accommodate your physical form and body design as no one knows you better than you.
-There are roughly 11 different styles / types of yoga.
+Here is a list of 11 different styles / types of yoga.

 10 Benefits of practicing Yoga.